justrashad/server_db_app/README.md

 - **Add Server**: Add new servers to the list with confirmation prompts.
 - **Edit Server**: Edit existing server details with confirmation prompts.
 - **Delete Server**: Delete servers from the list with confirmation prompts.
+- **Mass Delete Servers**: Select multiple servers and delete them at once with a confirmation prompt.
 - **File Upload**: Upload CSV files to import server data into MongoDB.
 - **Search**: Search servers by system name or IP address.